-- The overall strategic approach to attendance in school. - Developing a clear vision for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents/carers with regard to attendance. - Following up on incidents of persistent poor attendance. - Informing the LA of any pupil being deleted from the admission and attendance registers.
+- The overall strategic approach to attendance in school. - Developing a clear vision for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents/carers with regard to attendance. - Following up on incidents of persistent poor attendance. - Challenging parents and carers about poor attendance - Informing the LA of any pupil being deleted from the admission and attendance registers. - Ensure that the school community are aware of specific children's absence and the process to follow to alert the DSL and social workers